GAMINGNOOBdev/OpenWM/README.md

-# Frost-WM: A Window Manager for osdev
+# FrostedWM: A Window Manager for FrostWing

-This repository contains the source code for Frost-WM, a lightweight window manager designed for the FrostWing [OS](https://github.com/Frost-Wing/osdev).
+This repository contains the source code for FrostedWM, a lightweight window manager designed for the FrostWing [OS](https://github.com/Frost-Wing/osdev).

 ## Features